keanemind/quid-pr-quo/README.md

 A GitHub App powered by Cloudflare Durable Objects that enables automatic mutual PR approval exchanges between developers.

+## 🚀 Quick Start for Users

+### Install the App

+1. **Install on your repository**: [Install Quid Pro Quo GitHub App](https://github.com/apps/quid-pr-quo/installations/new)

+   - Choose which repositories to give access to
+   - Complete the installation

+2. **Use in PRs**: Comment `/escrow-approve` on any PR to start the escrow process

+3. **Authorize when prompted**: If needed, the app will provide an OAuth link for authorization

 ## How it works

 1. Developer A comments `/escrow-approve` on a PR